GothamCode.com

 - assblocker blocks IPv4 addresses of

-assholes at the local firewall by manual use and automatically by
+abuse bots at the local firewall by manual use and automatically by

-- gfm2html is a script for creating
+- gfm2html is a script for use as a Web server filter to create

-valid HTML documents from Markdown to HTML converters that don't produce
+less-invalid HTML documents from Markdown to HTML converters that don't produce

 used with any other Markdown filter that accepts input on STDIN end